rgommezz/react-native-scroll-bottom-sheet/README.md

 # Scroll Bottom Sheet

-Cross platform scrollable bottom sheet with virtualisation support, with animations and gestures running at 60 FPS and fully implemented in JS land.
-It supports all core scrollable components from React Native: [FlatList](https://reactnative.dev/docs/flatlist), [ScrollView](https://reactnative.dev/docs/scrollview) and [SectionList](https://reactnative.dev/docs/sectionlist) :rocket:
+Cross platform scrollable bottom sheet with virtualisation support, with fully native animations, that integrates with all core scrollable components from React Native: [FlatList](https://reactnative.dev/docs/flatlist), [ScrollView](https://reactnative.dev/docs/scrollview) and [SectionList](https://reactnative.dev/docs/sectionlist).
+Also, it's 100% compatible with Expo.

+## Features
+- **Virtualisation support**: `FlatList` and `SectionList` components are 1st class citizens, as well as `ScrollView` :electron:
+- **Peformant**: runs at 60 FPS even on low grade Android devices :iphone:
+- **No native dependencies**: fully implemented in JS land, thanks to the powerful [Gesture Handler](https://github.com/software-mansion/react-native-gesture-handler) and [Reanimated](https://github.com/software-mansion/react-native-reanimated) libraries :muscle:
+- **Support for horizontal FlatList/ScrollView**: allows for nice implementation of Google or Apple Maps bottom sheets types, where you have several horizontal lists embedded (i.e show recommended places).
+Take a look at one of the examples where that concept is illustrated :fire:
+- **Expo compatible**: no need to eject to enjoy this component! :smiley:
+- **Minimalistic**: exposes a set of fundamental props to control its behaviour :gear:
+- **Support for interruptions**: animations can be interrupted by another gesture to avoid abrupt jumps on the component :point_down:
+- **Imperative snapping**: for cases where you need to close the bottom sheet by pressing an external touchable :sunglasses:
+- **Animate all the things**: you can animate other elements on the screen based on the bottom sheet position.
+See the examples attached :rocket:
+- **TS definitions**: For those of you like me who can't look back to start a project in plain JS :hammer_and_wrench:

 ## Installation